Heat Biologics (NASDAQ:HTBX) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Heat Biologics (NASDAQ:HTBX – Get Rating) in a research note released on Tuesday morning.
-The brokerage issued a sell rating on the stock.
+Research analysts at StockNews.com initiated coverage on shares of Heat Biologics (NASDAQ:HTBX – Get Rating) in a research note issued to investors on Wednesday.
+The firm set a “sell” rating on the stock.

 A hedge fund recently raised its stake in Heat Biologics stock.
-Jane Street Group LLC boosted its position in Heat Biologics, Inc. (NASDAQ:HTBX – Get Rating) by 341.4% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 17,778 shares of the company’s stock after acquiring an additional 25,143 shares during the quarter.
-Jane Street Group LLC owned 0.07% of Heat Biologics worth $54,000 as of its most recent filing with the Securities & Exchange Commission.
+Jane Street Group LLC raised its position in Heat Biologics, Inc. (NASDAQ:HTBX – Get Rating) by 341.4% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 17,778 shares of the company’s stock after buying an additional 25,143 shares during the quarter.
+Jane Street Group LLC owned approximately 0.07% of Heat Biologics worth $54,000 as of its most recent filing with the Securities and Exchange Commission.

 About Heat Biologics